 The good news is, a majority of these issues can be resolved but, they may take extra patience and time.

 When a dog is surrendered to a shelter, it brings a tremendous amount of stress to the animal.
 Here are tips to help them make the transition from rescue dog to family pet much smoother!

 It’s so important for adoptive pet parents to understand what their new dog may need in order to reach his full potential as a beloved family pet.
 A rescued or adopted dog will react a bit differently when introduced to a new home, but common behaviors can include:

-This conduct may or not linger as your dog adapts to his new family and living situation.
+This conduct may or may not linger as your dog adapts to their new family and living situation.
 You should keep in mind your new pet’s personality and temperament may not emerge on his first day home, or even during the first week or two.
 Heck, I feel like it took me 2 years to get Olive out from under the table after I rescued her.

 Before bringing your dog home, be sure you’ve puppy proofed it for safety.
 Even an older or seemingly well trained dog will be curious of their new surroundings and needs to be kept safe from harm.